Sitecore/Helix.Docs/helix/principles/sitecore-items/development.rst

 .. admonition:: Sitecore Helix Examples

-    The TDS version of Helix Basic Company uses TDS to manage Sitecore items for each module.
+    The TDS version of Helix Basic Company uses Sitecore TDS to manage Sitecore items for each module.

     .. figure:: _static/basic-company-tds-projects.png